All Welcome Break car parks are covered by ANPR technology (Automatic Number Plate Recognition) and managed by ParkingEye.

 Every Welcome Break site offers 2 hours free parking to all motorists.
 For those motorists wishing to stay longer than 2 hours, there is the option to pay for additional parking time as detailed on the signage within the car park.
 If parking regulations are not adhered to a Parking Charge Notice will be issued.

-As a general guide, cars can pay between £10 to £15 per 24 hours, HGV parking ranges from £20 to £30 per 24 hours with no meal voucher and from £22 to £32 per 24 hours with a meal voucher.
+HGV parking ranges from £21 to £31 for 24 hours without a meal voucher and from £23 to £33 for 24 hours with a meal voucher.

 Where to Pay